Career Center Policies and Guidelines for Employers

 - Employers offering paid positions must pay at least the California State minimum wage or the applicable local minimum wage if higher (calculated over any time scale such as hourly, weekly, semi-monthly, monthly or annually).
 Note: Currently the City of Berkeley and the City and County of San Francisco have higher minimum wage requirements.

 - Organizations only offering stipended, unpaid or volunteer positions must meet the organizational definitions and requirements that allow them to do so legally, and they must clearly state the pay status when posting their opportunities on Handshake.
-Consult legal counsel regarding any questions.
+Consult your legal counsel regarding any questions.

 - Commission Sales Positions: If no initial base salary is provided, the form of remuneration should be clearly stated in the employer's job descriptions and at the time of the initial interviews.